School apps

 The Computer Science GCSE equips students with essential skills in programming, problem-solving, and understanding computer systems.
 The course is assessed through two exams at the end of Year 11: Computer Systems (50%) and Computational Thinking, Algorithms, and Programming (50%), both non-calculator papers.
 Students also complete a formal programming project, typically at the end of Year 10, to reinforce practical coding skills.

-Component One: Computer Systems (Exam 50%)
+Component One: Computer Systems

-Component Two: Computational Thinking, Algorithms and Programming (Exam 50%)
+Component Two: Computational Thinking, Algorithms, and Programming